Smoothed analysis for graph isomorphism: Introduction

-So, we can consider an exploration process that starts from the vertices of $C$, and explores\footnote{For the purposes of this outline, the reader can imagine that at each step we choose the unexplored vertex which is closest to $C$ in the current disparity graph, though our actual exploration process is a bit more complicated.} all the vertices which share a connected component with a vertex in $C$.
+So, we can consider an exploration process that starts from the vertices of $C$, and explores\footnote{For the purposes of this outline, the reader can imagine that at each step we choose the unexplored vertex which is closest to $C$ in the current disparity graph, though our actual exploration process is a bit more complicated.} all the vertices which share a connected component (in the disparity graph) with a vertex in $C$.
 Each time we consider a new vertex, we reveal whether it is assigned a unique colour, and propagate this information via the colour refinement algorithm\footnote{The resulting changes to the colouring also change the disparity graph.
 In particular, vertices which used to be in the same connected component may later be spread over multiple connected components, but this is not really a problem.}.
 As we continue this exploration/refinement process, the colour classes will start to break up into smaller pieces.
 There is a limit to how long this process can continue, since colour classes of size 1 cannot be broken up further.
 Indeed, by considering an auxiliary submartingale (which measures how the number of colours we have discovered so far compares to the number of vertices we have explored so far, at each point in the process), we can prove that our exploration process is likely to terminate after $O(|C|)$ steps, having explored all the vertices that share a component with a vertex in $C$.
-That is to say, the sizes of the connected components of the disparity graph (after sprinkling) are bounded in terms of the sizes of the colour classes (before sprinkling).
+That is to say, the sizes of the connected components of the disparity graph after sprinkling are bounded in terms of the sizes of the colour classes before sprinkling.
+(We emphasise that in this discussion $C$ always refers to our colour class \emph{before} sprinkling, i.e., we are not varying $C$ during the exploration process.)

 Unfortunately, we cannot hope to show that the colour classes are small, in general (indeed, if $G$ has many isolated vertices, then all these vertices will be assigned the same colour by any canonical vertex-colouring scheme).
 However, the above idea can be ``localised'' to a connected component: We prove a crucial lemma (\cref{lem:break}), which tells us that in order to show that the disparity graph has connected components with $O(\log n)$ vertices (after sprinkling), it suffices to show that, before sprinkling, for all colour classes $C$ and connected components $X$ of the disparity graph, we have $|C\cap X|=O(\log n)$.